valmojr/armatak/README.md

 ## Project Concept

-ARMATAK is a server side Arma 3 addons for streaming unit positions to TAK Clients in sessions on real locations maps.
-It basically sends HTTP requests to a OpenTAKServer API instance from your Game Server, converting the useful information as HTTP Requests right into the OpenTAKServer REST API as TAK entities soo the players can connect their WinTAK/ATAK/iTAK and game using the TAK features as a Blue Force Tracker or mission planning tool for Arma 3.
+ARMATAK is a Arma 3 addons for sending the player's location to WebSocket connection for SIMTAK, a self made application for mocking the EUD's location with provided data from the WebSocket.
+ARMATAK is also able to stream selected unit positions to TAK Clients in sessions on real locations maps.
+It basically sends HTTP requests to a OpenTAKServer API instance or FreeTAKServer from your Game Server, converting the useful information as HTTP Requests right into the OpenTAKServer/FreeTAKServer REST API as TAK entities soo the players can connect their WinTAK/ATAK/iTAK and game using the TAK features as a Blue Force Tracker or mission planning tool for Arma 3.

 ## Disclaimers